daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-3.md

 Note: You'll need to run that in the CEA Console or an equivalent environment - either by instructing your users or writing an installer.

 It's also possible to manually edit the `cea.config` file located in your user folder -

----

--

-- what can be changed / added / extended?

-- the plugin template

-  * subclassing CeaPlugin
-  - scripts.yml
-  - schemas.yml
-  - plots.yml
-  - plugin.config

-- how does all this stuff relate to the CEA itself?

-- the nitty gritty (what to do if the simple plugin is not enough?)

-Overview of what a CEA Plugin can do

-- note: it doesn't have to do all!